NoxGamingQC/kiosk/README.md

-# kiosk
+# Kiosk

-The setup of the kiosk app on raspberry Pi

-www.noxgamingqc/ngst/kiosk
+This is for use the RaspberryPi as a kiosk.

+For more information please visit: https://www.noxgamingqc/ngst/kiosk

+## Requirements

+- RaspberryPi 3

+## About those files.

-## This exemple use our cookbook.
+This exemple uses our cookbook for the kiosk found here: https://www.noxgamingqc.ca/fr-ca/kiosk/cookbook

-https://www.noxgamingqc.ca/fr-ca/kiosk/cookbook

-Make sure to edit kiosk.sh for each RaspberryPi an image should be included too.
+Make sure to edit `ngst/kiosk.sh` for each RaspberryPi.

 The complete setup instruction will be listed [here](setup.md).